ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~

 A general notification, incident-notification, is provided here.
-When an incident instance is identified, the notification will be
+When a network incident instance is identified, the notification will be
 sent.
 After a notification is generated, if the network incident management
 server performs self diagnosis or the client uses the interfaces
 provided by the network incident management server to deliver diagnosis and
 resolution actions, the notification update behavior is triggered,
 for example, the root cause objects and affected objects are updated.
-When an incident is successfully resolved, the status of the incident
+When a network incident is successfully resolved, the status of the network incident
 would be set to 'cleared'.

 ## Incident Acknowledge